Geography of Chile: Natural regions

-The Far North
+Far North

-The far north (Norte Grande), which extends from the Peruvian border to about 27° south latitude, a line roughly paralleled to the Copiapó River, is extremely arid.
+The far north (Norte Grande), which extends from the Peruvian border to about 27° south latitude, a line roughly parallel to the Copiapó River, is extremely arid.
 It mainly contains the Atacama Desert, one of the driest areas in the world.
 In certain areas, this desert does not register any rainfall at all.
 Geographically, the aridity can be explained by the following conditions: